georgeyiasemis/Recurrent-Neural-Networks-from-scratch-using-PyTorch/README.md

 # Reccurent Networks from scratch using PyTorch

-## LSTM, RNN and GRU implementations using PyTorch
+## LSTM, RNN and GRU implementations

 This repo contains implementations of: